 Post-closing M&A disputes: will money damages suffice?

 Following deal closing, the possibility of a dispute of course remains.
-An acquirer may realise that the company or asset it purchased isn’t exactly what it thought it was.
+An acquirer may realise that the company or asset it purchased is not exactly what it thought it was.
 Or, following a merger, one shareholder may feel that its expectations for the performance of the post-closing merged entity are not being met.
 Typically, post-closing disputes involve claims for monetary damages, but, in the case of mergers involving post-closing shareholder agreements or joint ventures, they can also include claims for injunctive relief.
-As will be discussed in Part II and Chapter 6 on legal remedies, unwinding is also available as a remedy in some jurisdictions.
+As will be discussed in Part II, unwinding is also available as a remedy in some jurisdictions.
 Again, practitioners drafting M&A agreements can take steps to anticipate and limit these risks, or at a minimum provide for reasonable means to resolve them expeditiously.
 A little planning may reduce the possibility of a dispute or materially improve a party’s ability to enforce its expectations.
-The following reviews the potential issues around some of these provisions – particularly as they may arise in the context of arbitration – which can include limitations on liability related to representations and warranties, working capital true-ups, earn-outs, and governance mechanisms in the context of shareholder agreements following merger- or joint venture agreements.
+The following reviews the potential issues around some of these provisions – particularly as they may arise in the context of arbitration – which can include limitations on liability related to representations and warranties, working capital true-ups, earn-outs, and governance mechanisms in the context of shareholder agreements following mergers or joint venture agreements.

 Post-closing indemnification for breaches of representations and warranties